Club: Juventus FC | Opening: 2011 | Capacity: 41,000 seats

 Address: Corso Gaetano Scirea 50, Torino

-Juventus Stadium is located on the outskirts of the city of Turin in a quiet residential area.
+Allianz Stadium is located on the outskirts of the city of Turin in a quiet residential area.
 With their new stadium, Juventus also opened a medium-sized shopping centre, Area12, which has a few food outlets.
-Apart from that, there are few options to eat or drink something around the stadium, and doing so in Turin’s city centre may be the better alternative.
+Apart from that, there are few options to eat or drink around the stadium, and doing so in Turin’s pleasant city centre may be the better alternative.

 The newly opened Hotel Master lies right next to the stadium, gets good reviews, and is reasonably affordable.
 Hotel Galant, a road-side hotel near the Tangenziale, is a comparable alternative.
 It lies slightly further away from the stadium, but can be convienent for those arriving by car.
 For all hotels near Juventus Stadium click here.